igraph/usability-benchmarks/README.md

 Please open a new draft PR.
 Each solution should go into its own subdirectory, within the directory of the graph library with which it is implemented.

+#### Improving existing solutions

+Providing alternative solutions, or improving existing solutions by making them more idiomatic, easier to read, or faster, is also very welcome.

 ## Graph libraries

 Feel free to contribute solutions using any graph library in any high-level programming language, even if the library is not yet mentioned in this section.